nortongrove/helloworld/README.md

 Hello Humans!

 Nortongrove here.
-This is my first time using GitHub.
+This is my first time using GitHub. verything looks similiar to GitLab.